SC-Tech-Program/FAQs/Posters_Authors.md

 **Q. Is an artifact description appendix required in order to make a submission to SC Posters?**

-A. The appendix is not required.
-However, if two posters are otherwise comparable in quality, the existence and quality of appendices can be a factor in ranking one poster over another.
-Also, in order for your poster to be considered for the Best Poster or Best Student Poster award, you must submit an artifact description appendix.
+A. The appendix is not required and is an option for Research Posters only.

 **Q. Is the artifact description appendix required in order to be considered a finalist in the ACM Student Research Competition?**